 Looking for an experienced divorce attorney in Colorado Springs?

 Getting a divorce in the Colorado Springs or Pueblo CO areas involves two basic issues that must be resolved.
-First, you need to figure out how you will divide your property; secondly, if you have children, you must make a plan for how they will be raised after the divorce.
+First item in a divorce, you need to figure out how you will divide your property; secondly, if you have children, you must make a plan for how they will be raised after the divorce.
 For military families, there are a number of other issues to be considered which civilians generally do not need to handle.
+Check out our military divorce page for more information!

 Some important facts about divorce are outlined below, but there is much more to learn before you get started.
 If you are thinking about a divorce, you need an experienced and qualified divorce attorney in Colorado Springs, CO, to advise you along the way.
 Without this guidance, it will be easy to forget important assets, or be unprepared for conflicts when they arise.